 you can always get a spiritual lesson out of (OT battles) somewhere …. (but) their primary form is simply historical narrative. …… This is the way in which God in his sovereignty chose to work within human history to accomplish his saving purpose for humanity and for creation, including me.
 I may not understand why it had to be this way.
 I certainly do not like it. …. at some point I have to stand back from my questions, criticism, or complaint and receive the Bible’s own word on the matter.
 7

 The New Testament is more ambiguous in its stance towards war.
 Jesus Christ himself is best known for renouncing violence commanding his followers to “put away the sword” (John 18:11) and “turn the other cheek” (Matthew 5:39).
+He himself refused to use violence even when faced with unjust physical abuse and crucifixion, declaring that his kingdom was “not of this world” (John 18:36).
 His enigmatic remarks about “bringing the sword” (Matthew 10:34) seem to refer to social division and pictures of a sword extending from his mouth suggest the power of his word to destroy spiritual enemies and lies rather than physical violence (Revelation 19:15).
 That said, Jesus also seems to accept that wars will continue (Matthew 24:6) and he never criticises soldiers for being in the army, even on occasion holding them up as examples of faith (Luke 7:1-10).
 Some people point to his overturning of the money changers tables in the temple as a form of violence (John 2:15).
 Later in the New Testament other writers seem to condone the use of force by the state.
 Paul explains that rulers who bear the sword are God’s servants (Romans 13:4) and Peter agrees with him that wrongdoers should be punished (1 Peter 2:14).
 The Book of Hebrews commends Joshua and other Old Testament leaders for their prowess and success in battle (Hebrews 11).